webofdata/specification-archived/specification.md

               description: if present indicates that a full sync is required.
 This means that all local data should be deleted and the new data arriving put in its place.
               type: boolean
             x-wod-next-data:
-              description: The url that should be used the next time the client wishes to retrieve changes.
+              description: A token that should be the value of the 'nextdata' query parameter the next time the client requests data.
               type: string
               required: true
           schema: